nus-cs2113-AY2122S2/tp/docs/DeveloperGuide.md

 #### List Command design considerations
 Aspect: To ease testing of `ListCommand` using JUnit.
-* Alternative 1 (current choice): Abstract the conversion of `Expenditure`, `CreditCard` and `Income` to `String` in a separate` ListCommand.listToString()` method.
+* Alternative 1 (current choice): Abstract the conversion of `Expenditure`, `CreditCard` and `Income` to `String` in a separate `ListCommand.listToString()` method.
-  * Pros: Easily tested using JUnit testing, by checking the String that the `ListCommand.listToString()` method returns.
+  * Pros: Easily tested using JUnit by checking the String that the `ListCommand.listToString()` method returns.
   * Cons: Added layer of abstraction that may be deemed redundant.

-* Alternative 2: Print directly in the `ListCommand.executeCommand()` method .
+* Alternative 2: Print directly in the `ListCommand.executeCommand()` method.
-  * Pros: Easily implemented with lesser lines of code as the code is minimalist.
+  * Pros: Easily implemented with lesser lines of code.
   * Cons: JUnit testing would require I/O redirection prior to checking the output matches expectations.

 <br/>